Home > Pickup Parts > P90 Parts >

 Most after market pickups are spaced at 50mm in both the neck and bridge version - this is the reason we carry both neck and bridge covers in 50mm.

-The Stock pickups in the Casino are spaced at 50mm in the bridge, and 47.5mm in the neck (hence why we dont carry the bridge version in 47.5mm)
+The Stock pickups in the Casino are spaced at 50mm in the bridge, and 47.5mm in the neck (We do carry a small stock of 47.5mm bridge covers, purely because they've come in by mistake over the years, but they wouldn't "the norm")

 Covers and Base Material